kdkalvik/Lagrange/_posts/2022-05-17-SGPTutorial.md

 \tilde{\mathbf{K}} = \mathbf{K}_{ff} - \mathbf{K}_{fu} \mathbf{K}_{uu}^{-1} \mathbf{K}_{uf} \\
 $$

 The above conditional follows from the standard Gaussian conditioning operation used in [Gaussian processes](https://kdkalvik.github.io/gp-tutorial).
-I will drop the explicit conditioning on the inputs $\mathbf{X}$ from here on to keep the notation clean.

 Alright, so why did we introduce the inducing points, and how will that help us reduce the computation cost of Gaussian processes?